QSMxT/QSMxT/docs/pages/3_installation.md

 ## Quickstart via Neurodesk

 QSMxT is available via [Neurodesk](https://neurodesk.org/).
-Using [Neurodesk Play](https://play.neurodesk.org/), you can access QSMxT in your browser without any installation via.
+Using [Neurodesk Play](https://play.neurodesk.org/), you can access QSMxT in your browser without any installation.

 Once started, QSMxT is available in Neurodesk's module system and via the applications menu: